h33h33/h33h33.github.io-/README.md

 * Code blocks
   * ```
     <block>
-    You can write code blocks
-    with this fake tag I invented.
+    You can write code blocks with this fake tag I invented.
-    Each <block> tag *must* be on
+    Each <block> tag *must* be on its own line or it won't parse correctly.
-    its own line or it won't parse, exactly like this.
+    Exactly like this.
     </block>
     ```
 * Links